-The Williams WTP has a capacity of 51 MGD and consists of the following components: prechlorination, split lime softening, stabilization (corrosion control), filtration, fluoridation and chlorination.
+The Williams WTP has a capacity of 51 MGD and consists of the following components: prechlorination, split lime softening, stabilization (corrosion control), filtration, fluoridation, and chlorination.
 Chlorine is added to the raw water to prevent bacteria/algae growth in the subsequent processes.
-After pre-chlorination, approximately 25% to 30% of the influent water passes through the first stage of lime softening.
+After perchlorinating, approximately 25% to 30% of the influent water passes through the first stage of lime softening.
 The remaining 70 to 75% is bypassed around the softening and filtration systems.
 More detailed information is available upon request through the City of Lakeland Finance Department.
 This split lime softening treatment serves to minimize the quantity of lime and other chemicals used in the softening process which reduces the water hardness.
 Chemicals are also added in the lime softening stage to minimize the potential corrosiveness of the treated water.
 After it is softened, water flows to the dual-media filters.
 There, it percolates (flows downward) through layers of anthracite coal and sand to have suspended particles removed.
 These filters can process 30 million gallons of water daily.
 After approximately 72 hours of operation, flow through the filters is restricted by suspended particles they have trapped.
 A filter is cleaned by backwashing it with treated water and large volumes of compressed air.
-This cleaning cycle uses 500,000 gallons of water which can flow into a recovery basin.
+This cleaning cycle uses 500,000 gallons of water which is allowed to flow into a recovery basin.
 The clarified water is returned to the head of the treatment plant.
 Solids are removed weekly from the wash water pond and sent to the sludge thickener.
 Lime sludge from the process is collected, thickened to 30% solids, and hauled by tanker truck to power plants to reduce sulfur dioxide air emissions from those facilities.
-Both softened and raw water are fluoridated and chlorinated prior to blending.
+Both softened and raw water are blended in a 21,310gallon mixing chamber where the water is fluoridated.
+The blended water is then disinfected using a 179,000-gallon chlorine contact chamber.

-After blending, the mixed water stream is aerated to vent any trapped gasses prior to entering the 538,000-gallon clearwell.
-Variable-speed high-service pumps maintain a stable discharge pressure of 56 psi by pumping water into the distribution system from the clearwell through the 54-inch discharge main.
-Instead of pumping directly to the distribution system, water from the clearwell may be directed to either of two (2) 5-million-gallon ground storage tanks.
+Variable-speed high-service pumps maintain a stable discharge pressure of 50 psi by pumping water into the distribution system from the chlorine contact chamber through the 48-inch discharge main.
+Instead of pumping directly to the distribution system, water from the chlorine contact chamber may be directed to either of two, 5-million-gallon ground storage tanks.
 The 10 million gallons of ground storage serves to equalize peak demands for the system's operation.